 Overall Cost

-While it is not advised to cut cost on hiring an experienced installer, there are some great options for savings.
+While it is not advised to cut costs by hiring an experienced installer, there are some great options for savings.
 For risers, you have the option of doing a white primed poplar which is more affordable than most hardwoods, especially exotics.
-Some installers are capable of using stair nose plus flooring on every step instead of full treads.
+Some installers are capable of using stair noses plus flooring on every step instead of full treads.
 If you choose to go with this method, please make sure to use long planks whenever possible to reduce the number of seams on your staircase.

 You can think of your stairs step by step.
-Check with your installer to see if they are able to get creative.
+Check with your installer to see if they can get creative.
 Stairs are a perfect way of self-expression and an excellent way to customize your project.

-Having your stairs dressed up in wood to go along with your nice hardwood floors is a beautiful investment to your home.
-Not only does it leaves a lasting impression it also raises the value of your home.
+Having your stairs dressed up in wood to go along with your nice hardwood floors is a beautiful investment in your home.
+Not only does it leave a lasting impression it also raises the value of your home.
 If done right, wood stairs will last centuries.
 So don’t let those stairs keep you from stepping into your next project!

 Since 2003, Unique Wood Floors has served the Minneapolis / St. Paul area and supplied material to professionals and homeowners throughout North America.
 Contact our company online or by phone.
 We look forward to working with you on your next project!